TREASURIES-US long-term yields hit fresh nine-month highs after data

 30-year bond US30YT=RR

-(Reporting by Matt Tracy in Washington; Editing by Nick Macfie, Richard Chang.
-Will Dunham and Alison Williams)
+(Reporting by Matt Tracy; Editing by Nick Macfie, Richard Chang and Alison Williams)

 ((Matt.Tracy@thomsonreuters.com;))